-The Center was built on the Center for Health Promotion Research (CHPR), also housed at Case Western Reserve University.
-The CHPR was founded in 2000 and was led Elaine A. Borawski, Ph.D., Associate Professor of Epidemiology and Biostatistics, now the Director of the PRCHN.
+The Center grew out of the Center for Health Promotion Research (CHPR), which was founded at CWRU in 2000 and led Elaine A. Borawski, Ph.D., Associate Professor of Epidemiology and Biostatistics, now the Director of the PRCHN.
 In 2010 the CHPR was absorbed into the PRCHN, along with several of its signature projects to become part of the Prevention Research Centers (PRC)

 program of the Centers for Disease Control and Prevention (CDC)

 The nationwide PRC program began in 1986 with three centers and includes 26 centers as of 2014.
 The primary aim of the PRC Network is to reduce the rate of chronic disease in the most threatened populations across the U.S. Chronic diseases (such as heart disease, asthma, and diabetes) account for 70% of all deaths and are responsible for 75% of the nation's skyrocketing healthcare costs, so this program reflects a critical societal concern (CDC, 2009.
 OMB, 2008).
 Due in part to the decline of industry in recent decades, Cleveland often ranks among the poorest and most unhealthy populations in the country (American Community Survey, 2004.
 CDC BRFSS, 2006).

 The PRCHN's initial "core" project was known as FreshLink (formerly titled "Increasing Access to Healthy Foods in Urban Neighborhoods") and specifically targeted the communities of East Cleveland, Buckeye, and Central - with one more neighborhood to be selected.
 In this and in all future projects, our investigations will be employing the methods of community-based participatory research (CBPR).
 This means we rely on the expertise of local leaders (both formally and informally recognized) in shaping the direction of our research, giving us the ability to really understand what's happening in these areas.
 Thus we can intervene with some of the needed resources to help neighborhoods help themselves become healthier and continue that trend long past our involvement.
 Read more about CBPR and our Network of Community Advisors here.